 As a class, brainstorm about how you could look at the object to find out its stories, and write these questions on the blackboard.
 Some questions your students may come up with include: What is it used for?
-What is it
+What is it made from?

-- made from?
 Where do the materials come from?
 Who made it?
 Who used or owned it?
 Was the owner a man, woman, boy or girl; a housewife, tailor, carpenter or farmer; wealthy or poor?
 How was it used?
 When was it made?
 Where was it made?
-Who owns it now? - 3.
-Focus on the jewelry box artifact.
-Hand out the jewelry box artifact record to each student.
-Explain that this object was made by a French-Canadian from Quebec.
+Who owns it now?

+3. Focus on the snow goggles artifact.
+Hand out the snow goggles artifact record to each student.
+Explain that an Inuk, from Canada's Arctic, made this object.
 It is now considered an artifact because it is owned by the Canadian Museum of Civilization.
 Encourage students to look carefully at the artifact and to read all of the information on the artifact record.
 Show the enlarged image of the artifact for a closer view.
 What is it?
 What was it used for?
-Brainstorm about the jewelry box and its maker and owner, using the questions the class came up with.
+Brainstorm about the snow goggles and its maker and owners, using the questions the class came up with.